George Mallory: Frank Smythe's sighting (1936)

-Holzel, Everest historian

-Everest historian, Tom Holzel, the co-author with Audrey Salkeld of The Mystery of Mallory and Irvine, first became interested in the Mallory and Irvine enigma after reading about it in a 1970 edition of The New Yorker.
-Holzel devised a theory regarding the mystery, published in a 1971 edition of Mountain magazine.
-His theory was that the two mountaineers split up soon after Odell had sighted them ascending the Second Step at 12:50 pm, and when successfully climbed, each had only 1 1/2 hours of supplemental oxygen remaining, insufficient for both to reach the summit in two or three hours.
-Holzel argued that given this dilemma, Mallory took Irvine's oxygen equipment, belayed him down the Second Step, from where he descended towards Camp VI at 8138 m, and with the additional oxygen, Mallory attempted to reach the summit alone.
-He further surmised that as the exhausted Irvine descended, the "rather severe blizzard" described by Odell, which lasted from approximately 2 to 4 pm, covered the mountain with snow, turned his descent into a deadly endeavour, and caused him to slip and fall to his death.
-Holzel added that Mallory presumably reached the summit in the late afternoon.
-He theorised that where the ice axe was found—presumably the scene of an accident—in 1933, a body tumbling down the North Face from the area of its discovery would come to a halt on a snow terrace below at approximately 8200 m.
+Tom Holzel's theory (1971)

+Everest historian Tom Holzel, co-author with Audrey Salkeld of The Mystery of Mallory and Irvine, first became interested in the two mountaineers after reading about them in a 1970 edition of The New Yorker.

+Holzel's theory, published in a 1971 edition of Mountain magazine, was that Mallory and Irvine split up soon after Odell had sighted them ascending the Second Step at 12:50 p.m.

+Each had only 1 1/2 hours of supplemental oxygen remaining, insufficient for both to reach the summit in two or three hours.

+Mallory took Irvine's oxygen equipment, belayed him down the Second Step—from which point Irvine would descend towards Camp VI at 8138 m—and with the additional oxygen attempted to reach the summit alone.

+As Irvine descended, the "rather severe blizzard" described by Odell as lasting from approximately 2 to 4 p.m. covered the mountain with snow, causing him to slip and fall to his death.

+Continuing on, Mallory could have reached the summit in the late afternoon.

+Holzel theorised that from where the ice axe was found in 1933–presumably the scene of an accident—a body tumbling down the North Face would come to a halt on a snow terrace below at approximately 8200 m.

+In 1980 Holzel received a letter from Hiroyuki Suzuki, foreign secretary of the Japanese Alpine Club.

+Suzuki's letter was in reply to Holzel, who had previously written to the Club about their upcoming 1979 Sino-Japanese Everest expedition, asking that they look for Irvine's body and camera on the snow terrace identified in his 1971 article.

+Suzuki's letter contained tragic news.

+On 12 October 1979, as their party attempted to reach the North Col, an avalanche swept three climbers to their deaths in a crevasse.

+The day before the fatal incident, one of the three climbers, Wang Hongbao, had told expedition leader Ryoten Hasegawa that he had seen "two deads" (dead bodies) during the 1975 Chinese Mount Everest expedition.

+One was close to a side moraine in the East Rongbuk Glacier below the 1975 expedition Camp III, and the other was on the Northeast Ridge route at an altitude of 8100 m.

+Suzuki said that although Hongbao did not speak English he repeated the words "English, English" when describing the bodies to Hasegawa.

+Suzuki thought that the first body was possibly Maurice Wilson, but could offer no identification for the second body.